TIBCOSoftware/js-visualize/Readme.md

 <b>[Basic drill-down]</b>

-Simple parameter passing from one report to another.
+Select from a report hyperlink to open a new report.

 ### Events